TrueNASTrueNAS Nightly Development Documentation

 Console Setup Menu Network Settings

-You can either use SCALE UI or the Console Setup menu to configure your network settings for the primary network interface or other interfaces such as a link aggregate (LAGG) or virtual LAN (VLAN), or aliases for an interface, and to configure other network settings such as the default gateway, host name, domain, and the DNS name servers, or add static routes.
+You can either use TrueNAS UI or the Console Setup menu to configure your network settings for the primary network interface or other interfaces such as a link aggregate (LAGG) or virtual LAN (VLAN), or aliases for an interface, and to configure other network settings such as the default gateway, host name, domain, and the DNS name servers, or add static routes.

 Enter 1 to display the Configure Network Interfaces screen and select the interface settings.

-TrueNAS SCALE Console Setup Menu Edit Interface
+TrueNAS Console Setup Menu Edit Interface

 Follow the instructions on the screen to configure an IP for a network interface.
 Type n to open the new interface screen or press Enter to edit the existing interface.

-TrueNAS SCALE Console Setup Menu Edit Interface Settings
+TrueNAS Console Setup Menu Edit Interface Settings

 You can enter aliases for an interface when you create a new one or edit an existing interface.